Assistant Professor, Education

 Education, School of Professional Studies

-Kathy has experience as both a classroom teacher and administrator in four continents, Africa, Europe, Asia and North America, specialising in K-12 technology and technology administration in independent international schools.
-She has taught teacher education in community based programs in northern Manitoba, developed and presented professional development workshops for the International Baccalaureate Organisation and also worked as an Instructional Designer for the University of Manitoba Distance Education Department.
+Prior to returning to Canada in 2010, Kathy worked as a science and technology teacher and school administrator on four continents, Africa, Europe, Asia and North America, specialising in K-12 technology and technology administration in independent international schools.
+She has taught teacher education in community based programs in northern Manitoba, developed and presented professional development workshops and curriculum for the International Baccalaureate Organisation.

 Kathy’s current research interests include: Decolonizing and critical pedagogy, blended-learning, educational technology, instructional design, networked learning.

-In addition to Kathy’s work at CBU, she serves as the co-editor of the Journal of Professional, Online, and Continuing Education (JPOCE – formerly CJUCE), serves on the executive board for the Canadian Network for Innovation in Education (CNIE) and is heavily involved in community outreach for science education/literacy.
-Follow her on twitter @kathymesnow.
+In addition to Kathy’s work at CBU, she serves as the editor of the Journal of Professional, Online, and Continuing Education (JPOCE – formerly CJUCE), and is heavily involved in community outreach for science education/literacy.
+Follow her on twitter @kathymesnow or join the FB group: ASK- Atlantic Science Knowledge